Coronavirus latest updates

 F.C.
 Copenhagen's first-team players, training staff and sporting management agreed to take a 20 per cent pay cut to help the club through the coronavirus lockdown.

-FCK have opened up facilities inside Telia Parken stadium for teaching, in order to help schools that are struggling for space continue to conduct lessons.
-School children have begun their lessons in the stands and vacant rooms around the ground.
+FCK opened up facilities inside Telia Parken stadium for teaching, in order to help schools that were struggling for space continue to conduct lessons.
+School children had their lessons in the stands and vacant rooms around the ground.
+Students have now broken up for the summer holidays and will return to their normal classrooms once the school year starts in August.

-If you have purchased tickets for one of the affected matches, you will have received information regarding reimbursement of your tickets.
-There are currently no match-day tickets on sale for any upcoming game.
+If you purchased tickets for one of the affected matches in March, you will have received information regarding reimbursement of your tickets.

 Season tickets and subscriptions